-It is important to note that only the Contemplation Corner and the "Pillars of the Community" projects considered for implementation would require the possible acquisition of additional right-of-way or easements to construct the proposed improvements.
+It is important to note that only the enhanced landscape on the northwest and southwest corners of Lincoln Drive and Tatum Boulevard would require the possible acquisition of additional right-of-way or easements to construct the proposed improvements.
 No right-of-way or easement is needed for the other proposed projects.